Bharat2310/sih-2026/README.md

 We propose a **Software-Defined Sonar (SDS)** transmitter that adapts its waveform in real time based on sensed water conditions, instead of using a single fixed frequency.

-The system continuously reads turbidity, depth, and temperature via ADC channels and uses this data to dynamically select:
+The system continuously reads turbidity, depth, and temperature via ADC channels (mapped from potentiometer inputs at the current prototype stage) and uses this data to dynamically select:

-- **Center frequency** (500 kHz / 250 kHz / 100 kHz) based on turbidity band
+- **Center frequency** (500 kHz / 250 kHz / 100 kHz) based on turbidity band — turbidity limits the base frequency band to prevent signal scattering
-- **Pulse width (T_pulse)** (1 ms / 10 ms / 50 ms) based on depth band
+- **Pulse width (T_pulse)** (1 ms / 10 ms / 50 ms) based on depth band — depth dictates total pulse duration for deeper energy penetration
-- **Modulation type** — LFM chirp, geometric sweep, or Barker-13 phase-coded pulse — selectable per mission requirement
+- **Modulation type** — automatically decided by the Mod_Select Decision Block, not manually selected: heavy silt (turbidity_voltage > 2.4V) forces Barker-13 phase-coded pulse (Mode 2, overrides all other conditions); deep water (depth_m > 30) forces Geometric Sweep (Mode 1); standard conditions default to LFM Chirp (Mode 0)
-- **Sound velocity correction** using the Mackenzie (1981) formula, recalculated continuously from real-time temperature
+- **Sound velocity correction** using the Mackenzie (1981) formula, recalculated continuously from real-time temperature and fed directly into bandwidth correction every cycle
-- A constant **2 cm range resolution (dR_target)** is maintained across all frequency bands
+- A constant **2 cm range resolution (dR_target)** is maintained across all frequency bands via bandwidth compensation, so even at the worst case of 100 kHz no manual reconfiguration is needed

 The design uses a time-shared TX/LISTEN cycle (based on Zhou et al.'s SDS architecture) so the same transducer path handles transmit and receive without conflict.
 Windowing is switched automatically depending on the modulation mode (Blackman for chirp/sweep, rectangular/light Tukey for phase-coded pulses) to control sidelobes correctly for each waveform type.

-The full transmit-side signal chain is validated in Simulink before being ported to embedded C for real-time execution on an ESP32, minimizing the risk of hardware damage during development and keeping debugging tractable.
+The full transmit-side signal chain (Team A) is validated in Simulink before being ported to embedded C for real-time execution on an ESP32, minimizing the risk of hardware damage during development and keeping debugging tractable.
+On the firmware side, the CPU synthesizes a 100-sample waveform array during the 5 ms TX window, arms a DMA transfer paced by a hardware timer to simulate a 200 kHz Zero-Order Hold, and immediately drops into Light Sleep — waking only briefly on a DMA-completion interrupt to shut the DAC down before sleeping through the remaining LISTEN window.
+The resulting analog signal is then routed and conditioned by Team B's analog front end (MUX → filter → amplifier → LC match → transducer).

 ## 4. Key Features

 - Real-time adaptive frequency band switching based on turbidity, depth, and temperature
-- Three selectable modulation modes: LFM chirp, geometric sweep, Barker-13 phase-coded pulse
+- Fully automatic modulation mode selection (LFM chirp / geometric sweep / Barker-13) via the Mod_Select Decision Block — no manual mode input required
 - Continuous sound-velocity compensation (Mackenzie 1981 formula)
 - Constant 2 cm range resolution maintained across all operating bands
-- Time-shared TX/LISTEN pulse gating cycle (Software-Defined Sonar architecture)
+- Time-shared TX/LISTEN pulse gating cycle (0.02s period, 25% duty — 5ms TX / 15ms LISTEN), Software-Defined Sonar architecture
 - Simulink-verified signal chain before embedded firmware porting, reducing hardware risk
+- DMA-driven ZOH output with CPU Light Sleep during transmission for power optimization

 ## 5. Technology Stack